JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 {{< callout type="info" >}}
 Understand *the one thing* the client value the most.
 [Pareto](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/)?
 {{< /callout >}}

+> Knowing the customer journey or the *what this product feels like*, always helps!
+The less friction, the more beautiful funnel you get

 ### PM Skills